jbaikge/keyboardfu/articles/php-comment-performance/page1.markdown

 # Documentation is Making Your Site Explode

 Seems a pretty bold claim that something which is designed to hide code is actually causing a performance hit.
-Since the introduction of PHP's [Reflection](http://php.net/reflection) library, Javadoc comments have started adding to memory usage.
+Since the introduction of PHP's [Reflection](http://php.net/manual/en/book.reflection.php) library, JavaDoc comments have started adding to memory usage.

 ## Why is There Java in My PHP?

-In case you haven't been formally introduced, Javadoc comments are a style of multi-line comments introduced by Java, where instead of starting with just a `/*`, `/**` is used instead.
-These comment blocks generally appear above function, class, or method definitions as documentation.
+In case you haven't been formally introduced, JavaDoc comments are a style of multi-line comments [introduced by Java](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html).
+Comment blocks start with `/**` instead of `/*` and generally appear above function, class, or method definitions as documentation.

-These comments can generate portable documentation when parsed by tools like [Doxygen](http://doxygen.org).
-Within these comment blocks, special attributes are available to document the adjacent code: `@param` will explain the first function parameter, `@return` will describe what is returned by the function, and so on.
+These comments can generate portable documentation when parsed by tools like [Doxygen](http://www.stack.nl/~dimitri/doxygen/index.html).
+Within these comment blocks, special attributes are available to document the adjacent code:

+* `@param` will explain the first function parameter
+* `@return` will describe what is returned by the function
+* `@see` will link to another class, function, or method

 ## Just the Class, Ma'am